What is Responsive Web Design?

 Why Does Your Site Need To Be Responsive?

 Responsive designs can be hugely profitable for your company.
 Four out of five customers shop online on their smartphones, and 67% of online customers are more likely to buy from mobile-friendly websites.
-In fact, 62% who have formed a mobile-friendly site and 64% of websites that have created a tablet-friendly site noticed their sales increment.
+62% who have formed a mobile-friendly site and 64% of websites that have created a tablet-friendly site noticed their sales increment.
 The added advantage of being responsive is your improved SEO.
 Google gave out an algorithm that prioritized responsive websites, so websites without a mobile-friendly site are ranked below those who do.
-Moreover, the pure fact of how successful mobile devices have become for accessing the web encourages the need to give excellent UX on all programs.
+Moreover, how successful mobile devices have become for accessing the web encourages the need to give excellent UX on all programs.